Jacksonville Sports Scene: Where to Find Non-stop Action

 Baseball: Jumbo Shrimp

 Skip to present day.
-The Jumbo Shrimp, Southern League champs as the Suns in 2014, play home games at the Baseball Grounds of Jacksonville.
-The $34 million park opened in 2003 and seats 11,000 fans, ranking it among the largest venues in Double-A baseball.
+The Jumbo Shrimp, Southern League champs as the Suns in 2014, play home games at Baseball Grounds of Jacksonville.
+The $34 million park opened in 2003 and seats 11,000 fans, ranking it among the largest venues in AA baseball.

 The Icemen landed in Jacksonville in 2017 for their inaugural season after seven years in Evansville, Indiana.
 The team plays in the East Coast Hockey League (ECHL), a mid-tier minor league, and is an affiliate of NHL’s Winnipeg Jets and AHL’s Manitoba Moose.

 To catch a game, watch the Icemen at Jacksonville Veterans Memorial Arena.
 During the 2017-18 campaign, 13 Icemen players made it onto the Moose roster, with three of Jacksonville’s top five scorers on either NHL or AHL contracts.
-In addition, the team is coached by former 15-year professional player Jason Christie, now the winningest coach in ECHL history.
+In addition, the team is coached by former 15-year professional player Jason Christie, one of the winningest coaches in ECHL history.

 Soccer: Armada FC